 Since the recession, we’ve seen break ups between ConocoPhillips (NYSE: COP) and Phillips 66 (NYSE: PSX), ITT (NYSE: ITT) and Exelis (NYSE: XLS), and Tyco (NYSE: TYC) and Covidien (NYSE: COV) to name a few.
-For more about the bullish potential of Conoco, see this article.
+For more about the bullish potential of Conoco.
 Historically speaking, spin-offs have: (1) outperformed the market, (2) been underrated by the Street, (3) been undervalued immediately following the split, and (4) have been directed by highly motivated leaders with a fresh take on managerial tactics.
 Using the past 45 years of market data, these newly formed subsidiaries have outperformed the market by an average of 19.4 percent in the twelve months following the spin-off date, according to the empirical studies of Purdue faculty members McConnell and Ovtchinnikov.
 Moreover, they found that this return is amplified 24 months following (24.4%) and 36 months following (26.32%) the spin-off.

 Aside from this pragmatic reasoning, there are a few other factors that should make investors giddy about Mondelez.
 As mentioned above, MDLZ is a $32 billion business, and is expected to be a low-margin, high-growth stock.
 Much like its name, which means ‘delicious world’ in Spanish, the company will focus on fine-tuning its existing snack products to appeal to the world marketplace.
 Upon its inception, Mondelez will possess four $1 billion brands: Oreo, Milka, Cadbury, and Trident.
 In 2011, this fab four achieved a global growth of 12 percent, led by sales in China (+30%) and Brazil (+15%).
 MDLZ will also be able to focus on developing products to specific regions of the world; for example, it is already developing a heat-resistant chocolate that can be safe from melting in hot climates.
 Moreover, the company is also testing different flavors of its Oreo and Ritz crackers for distribution in different markets.
 Income investors can take solace in the fact that MDLZ is also expected to offer a dividend yield between 2 and 3 percent.